FL

 5551Roofing — All Kinds$8.24🔴 Very High

-* Rates shown are approximate base manual rates for illustrative purposes.
-Your actual premium depends on payroll, experience modification factor (X-Mod), and carrier credits.
+* Rates shown are 2026 NCCI Florida manual rates per $100 of payroll (effective 1/1/2026).
+Every policy includes a mandatory $160 expense constant.
+Your actual premium depends on payroll, experience modification factor (X-Mod), carrier credits, and drug-free workplace discounts.
+Rates assume a 1.0 X-Mod.
 Get a personalized quote for your exact rate.

 Who Needs Workers' Comp Insurance in Florida?